 At Hyde Park, we ensure that wherever possible the environment and equipment used is accessible to all children regardless of their needs.
 Following assessment, we believe the school to be accessible to all children, however, should a problem arise, we would endeavour to make any reasonable adjustments to ensure accessibility is not a barrier.
 We are happy to discuss individual access requirements.
-A link to our school's accessibility policy can be found by following the hyperlink below.
+A link to our school's accessibility policy can be found here.
 A hardcopy of the policy can be requested via the school office if required.